Eralde/rci-tools/docs/RCI_API.md

   -d '{"host": "google.com", "packetsize": 84, "count": 5}'

-# Event the initial response to the POST request may contain some data already
+# Even the initial response to the POST request may contain some data
 {
   "message": [
     "sending ICMP ECHO request to google.com...",